EliteLoser/RemoveOldFiles/README.md

 I'm in two minds about changing it to the proper implementation, but will likely do it soon for assumed broader acceptance of the code.

+# Installation from the PowerShell Gallery

+The module is published to the PowerShell Gallery, so you can install it with for instance this command for your user only:

+`Install-Module -Name RemoveOldFiles -Scope CurrentUser #-Force`

+Or you can download it with:

+`Save-Module -Name RemoveOldFiles -Path C:\Scripts`

+And inspect it first with:

+`Find-Module -Name RemoveOldFiles | Format-List *`

 # Examples

 ```